The differential in #1559 is mounted in a fabricated steel sub-frame suspended in rubber. This was how it looked when I received it.

 During the restoration, I did modify the mounting slightly.

-When I received the car, the forward stabilizing rods interfered with (what was left of) the exhaust system, forcing the exhaust pipe to hang below the body, reducing the already minimal Elite ground clearance.
+When I received the car, the forward stabilizing rods interfered with what was left of the exhaust system, forcing the exhaust pipe to hang below the body, reducing the already minimal Elite ground clearance.
 (See the top image).

 I changed the front brackets and shortened the stabilizer rods to allow the exhaust system to pass through the brackets, returning the exhaust to its normal position.

-“Felt like driving Jelly”?
+“Felt like driving jelly”?

-This motivated me to finally find out if the car did indeed “handle like jelly”.
+This motivated me to finally find out if the car did indeed “handle like jelly.”

 I started by contacting Del Trott, an old friend and former chief race car engineer at Autodynamics Corporation.
 After examining photos of the differential mounting in 1559, he determined that if the housing was moving laterally under cornering loads, the handling would definitely be impacted in a bad way.

-So to measure the movement, I fabricated an indicator that bolted into the dipstick hole in the diff, and mounted a reference grid and video camera to the spare tire shelf.
+To measure the movement, I fabricated an indicator that bolted into the dipstick hole in the diff, and mounted a reference grid and video camera to the spare tire shelf.